Operations March 12, 2026 KwickOS Team 12 min read

 How to Switch POS Systems Without Downtime: The Complete Migration Guide

+The Switch POS Systems Without Downtime debate comes down to one question: who controls your business data and processing revenue?
 Your POS is costing you money, locking you into bad processing rates, or crashing during dinner rush.
 Here's exactly how to migrate to a better system without losing a single transaction.

 Switching POS systems is one of the most dreaded projects in the restaurant and retail industry.
 The fear is always the same: what if something goes wrong during the switch and we can't process payments?
 What if we lose our menu data?
 What if staff can't figure out the new system on a busy Friday night?